CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 * Presence of future work suggestions
 * You can also gain extra points by making good general tutorials for students in future semesters to use.
 These tutorials may for instance include ways to implement PID control, in-depth tutorials on ATmega timers, new ways to make 3D parts, etc.

-_10 points will be given through self-assessment within the team_
+_15 points will be given through self-assessment within the team_

 Three times over the semester we will practice giving and receiving constructive criticism.
+The point is not to complain, but to make sure everyone contributes their best towards the final project.
 Each student will be asked to distribute 100 points between their team members dependent on their contribution to the team work.
 The accumulated points will be normalized to the group size and scaled to between 0 and 10 points towards the final grade.

 Each team will meet with the professor and discuss the reasoning for their point distribution.
 Remember that many qualities can be considered a valuable contribution to a team: technical strength, dedication/persistence, optimism, creativity, leadership, initiator, and detail oriented thinking.